Welcome New Year 2024 with these fun firework-themed art and goal-setting writing activities.

 Encourage students to explore warm and cool colors, and experiment with making confident, expressive marks to create an energizing firework display.

-I update this activity each year, so you can download free updates if you would like to continue to use the activity beyond 2023.
+I update this activity each year for free, so you can download free updates if you want to continue using the activity beyond 2024.

-What’s included in this New Years 2023 resource?
+What’s included in this New Year’s 2024 resource?

 - A selection of firework templates to print and decorate – create a vibrant collaborative art display